Vehicle Permanent Assignment

 - Highly specialized vehicles and heavy equipment where operator training or technical skill requirements preclude use of the vehicle by individuals not possessing such training or skills;

-- When vehicles are permanently assigned to individuals the agency shall complete State Fleet Management Form 980-R to be reviewed when either the vehicle or the employee changes.
-One copy of Form 980-R will be forwarded to State Fleet Management.
+- When vehicles are permanently assigned to individuals the agency shall complete State Fleet Management (SFM) Form 980-R to be reviewed when either the vehicle or the employee changes.
+One copy of Form 980-R will be forwarded to SFM.

 Using both the statute and policy directive above, it is up to each agency to determine if an individual employee should be designated as having a permanently assigned vehicle, regardless if that vehicle is owned or leased.